RivenHexagon/NNF/PodCast-Ep3-13.md

     vs. another.
 *   Due to the variety of currency pairs, FX seems intrinsically divertsified.
 But you're only beeing paid out in one currency!
 Turn some of the money into other currencies and have them physically with you.
-NNF has **USD, CHF and CNY in cash**!
+VP has **USD, CHF and CNY in cash**!
 *   But have a plan in place for such events.
 Have money in different places.
 Buy precious metals.
 *   Stocks, Real Estate and most investments are helples to the market's doing.